mhard1/MBX_STOP_LOSS/README.md

 To run this file you will need the following:
   1) All of the files in this repository.
   2) A working API key and secret key for Binance.
+  3) An actual sufficient balance of the symbol that you want to test the simulation on.

 In addition, this program is run from the command line by inputting your parameters.

 For example, if you wanted to simulate a market sell stop loss order of 10.0 BNB for BTC at a price of 0.0014500 you would enter the following into the command line: "python3 real.py BNBBTC STOP_LOSS_MARKET SELL 10.0 @ 0.0014500".